PaulieScanlon/bumhub/README.md

 ### Everything else

 Front End, Back End, Design, Art Direction and Copy Writing has all been done by me:
-[@PaulieScanlon](https://twitter.com/PaulieScanlon) and if you'd like to read about my plan of attack thought process and detailed explanations about how each section was created I kept a dev diary on my [blog](https://paulie.dev/posts/2020/11/silly-site-challenge/)
+[@PaulieScanlon](https://twitter.com/PaulieScanlon) and if you'd like to read about my plan of attack, thought process and detailed explanations about how each section was created I kept a dev diary on my [blog](https://paulie.dev/posts/2020/11/silly-site-challenge/)